M7-TROJAN/Back-End/Learning/y_MVC/013_ExpressiveAnnotations_Library.md

    @Scripts.Render("~/bundles/jqueryval")
    ```

-Now, validation will occur both on the server and on the client side, reducing round trips for invalid data.
+After these steps, validation will run both on the client side (in the browser) and on the server side, reducing unnecessary server requests for invalid data and providing a smoother user experience.

 ---